 Three things come to mind when looking at how to maximize the holiday return:

 - Establishing a unique value add

 Payment processing is a headache whether you work in cannabis or hemp.
 But there are reliable solutions for both sides that every business should be aware of that will enable strong April sales and catapult you to year-long success.

-On the dispensary side, groups have developed Cashless ATMs which allow consumers to run debit/atm card transactions by rounding the transaction up to the nearest five dollars and logging it as an out-of-network ATM transaction.
+On the dispensary side, groups have developed Cashless payments which allow consumers to pay with debit cards transactions.
 The business gets the total value of the sale and the customer gets change back.
 These transactions allow for less physical cash to be exchanged and keeps the cannabis transaction in an electronic format.
 This increases consumer spend by an average of 25 percent simply by enabling the consumer to make their spending decision at the same time they make their product purchase decision.
 Meanwhile, in cash transactions, consumers are limited by the physical cash they have on hand.
-Additionally, Cashless ATMs decrease the businesses’ costs and transaction time by limiting the cost of cash counting and cash storage.
+Additionally, Cashless payments decrease the businesses’ costs and transaction time by limiting the cost of cash counting and cash storage.
 In our experience we’ve seen a 38 percent decrease in cash handling and an overall eight percent bump in revenue due to offering the customer a preferred payment method.

 On the hemp side of this industry we have merchant solutions that enable debit and credit transactions.
 These merchant processing solutions usually come with a rate-based fee structure normally ranging from 3.9% + 10-25 cents to upward of 5% + 10-25 cents per transaction.
 With more and more CBD companies popping up every day, brands need to be available for purchase at every opportunity, in store and online.
 So while brands can build a strong following in their local communities by a retail presence, an online presence is critical to make the next step to a regional or nationally recognized brand.